Parent Handbook 2023

 • Medication Authorization Form

-This form is required if you want our Health Center to give prescription drugs, over the counter medications and/or vitamin supplements to your child while they are at camp.
+This form is required if you want our Health Center to give prescription drugs, over the counter medications and/or vitamin supplements on a regular basis to your child while they are at camp.
 The form provides us with dosage, timing, etc. information for our Health Care staff to follow in administering your child’s medication.
 This form must be signed by a Licensed Health Care Provider.
 Many health care providers will have a version of this document they use already for schools.

 • Meeting Child at Airport Form for Return Flight Home